vkosuri/py-hpalm/README.md

 hp.logout()
 ```

-# Contirbutions are much appricated
+# Contributions are much appreciated

 HTTP return codes are used
 --------------------------